David K. Kessler is a former stand-up comic who now specializes in writing screenplays based on true stories, biographies, books, and memoirs.

 He impulsively moved to Los Angeles in 2000 and became a stand-up comic for a while, performing at The Improv, The Vancouver Comedy Festival, and in sketches on “The Late Late Show With Craig Ferguson” and “The Showbiz Show with David Spade”.
 But he tired of comedy clubs after a few years and focused on writing instead.
 In 2006, his “Will & Grace” spec made it to the semi-finals of the Warner Bros.
 Comedy Workshop.

 Switching to drama, he optioned the book “Minamata” (and the life rights of the author), about the experiences of journalist W. Eugene Smith photographing mercury poisoning victims in Japan.
 He wrote the screenplay in six weeks, and it got him a literary manager.
 Then Johnny Depp’s company came on board to produce with Depp himself as the star.
-Filming on MINAMATA completed in the Spring of ’19, with an expected release in Fall 2021.
-“Minamata” premiered at the Berlin Film Festival in 2020 and has since been picked up by MGM for domestic distribution.
-It also stars Bill Nighy, Hiroyuki Sanada, Tadanobu Asano, and the singer Katherine Jenkins.
+“Minamata” premiered at the Berlin Film Festival in 2020 and is now an Oscar favorite, streaming on HULU, Amazon Prime, and iTunes.
+It also stars Bill Nighy, Hiroyuki Sanada, Tadanobu Asano.

 David was recently hired by the director of “Minamata”, Andrew Levitas, to rewrite a script about the two brothers who owned Adidas and Puma and who battled each other for decades.
 That project, “Adidas V Puma”, is currently out to actors and mentioned in “The Hollywood Reporter” in early March 2021.

 “We have been in the movie business for many years at its highest levels.
 Together we have read many thousands of screenplays and we are tough critics who are not easily impressed.
 However, when we read DREAMERS, we knew that we had found a bright, new screenwriting talent in David Kessler.
-His ability to bring new insights to historical characters and a story that we thought we already knew is a quality that is rarely found and should be treasured when it is.” – Rick Nicita and Paula Wagner
+His ability to bring new insights to historical characters and a story that we thought we already knew is a quality that is rarely found and should be treasured when it is.” – Rick Nicita (Hacksaw Ridge) and Paula Wagner (Mission: Impossible I, II, III; The Last Samurai, Jack Reacher)